-We propose a reduction concept called "simple reduction" which is related to the "parsimonious reduction" from complexity theory.
+We propose a reduction concept called "simple reduction" which is related to the "parsimonious reduction" from complexity theory (page 8).
 In simple reductions, one model is first transformed into another, and then any number of "queries" can be made on the transformed model.
-Each query poses the question, "What is the probability (in the original model) of the partial assignment (PA) x_r ?"
-This is answered by transforming x_r into a single PA in the output model, say, $y{s'}$ such that $P(x_r) = Q(y_s)$.
-Our reduction concept has perhaps been assumed implicitly by previous authors and can accommodate existing reductions such as the pairwise reduction given in Yedidia
+Each query poses the question "what is the probability (in the original model) of the partial assignment (PA) $x_r$ ?"
+This is answered by transforming $x_r$ into a single PA in the output model, say $y_s$ , such that $P(x_r) = Q(y_s)$ .
+Our reduction concept has perhaps been assumed implicitly by previous authors, and is able to accommodate existing reductions such as the pairwise reduction given in Yedidia et al. (2001b), the d-regular to 3-regular reduction of Fisher (1966) and, with some modification, variable clustering transformations such as Junction Tree (Jensen et al., 1990).